-NAME This sec functior descript This section gives the names of the commands or functions documented, followed by a brief description of what they do.
-SYNOPSIS This sec functior in the st Options single le argume is requir tion shows the syntax of commands or ns.
-When a command or file does not exist andard path, its full path name is shown. and arguments are alphabetized, with etter arguments first, and options with nts next, unless a different argument order red.
+NAME functior ection gives the names of the commands or ons documented, followed by a brief otion of what they do.
+SYNOPSIS functior in the st Options single le argume This section shows the syntax of commands or functions.
+When a command or file does not exist in the standard path, its full path name is shown.
+Options and arguments are alphabetized, with single letter arguments first, and options with arguments next, unless a different argument order is required.
 The foll section: owing special characters are used in this [] Brackets.
 The option or argument enclosed in these brackets is optional.
 If the brackets are omitted, the argument must be specified.
 Ellipses.
 Several values can be provided for the previous argument, or the previous argument can be specified multiple times, for example, "filename ".
 I Separator.
 Only one of the arguments separated by this character can be specified at a time. { } Braces.
 The options and/or arguments enclosed within braces are interdependent, such that everything enclosed must be treated as a unit.